simax/metime/README.md

 ## Development

+To start the api.
+At the terminal (or command line on Windows), type `lein ring server-headless 3030`.

 Start a REPL (in a terminal: `lein repl`, or from Emacs: open a clj/cljs file in the project, then do `M-x cider-jack-in`.
 Make sure CIDER is up to date).